Guidelines for Use: Index of Professional Nursing Governance, Index of Professional Governance, or Council Health

 - Credit the use and author of the IPNG or PG to Dr. Robert Hess , or of the Council Health survey to Drs.
 Jennifer RHeingans, Robert Hess, Diana Swihart, and Stacey Brull, in any publication of the research involving these survey instruments.
 If you plan to publish the results of your research, please read this helpful Dissemination FAQ.

 The use of any of the instruments is free for academic researchers and students.
-For the IPNG or IPG, a nominal $500 registration charge is assessed for a single healthcare organization; sliding-scale fees are assessed for multi-organization systems.
-For use of the Council Health survey, a one-time charge of $125 is assessed for each organization.
+For the IPNG or IPG, a nominal $500 registration charge is assessed for a each healthcare institution; sliding-scale fees are assessed for multi-organizational systems.
+For use of the Council Health survey, an annual charge of $125 is assessed for each organization for unlimited use.
 Fee-based data support and consultation are available.
 Payment can be made by sending a check to the Forum for Shared Governance or calling in a credit card number.

 A 2014 study, Measuring Perceptions of Shared Governance in Clinical Practice: Psychometric Testing of the RN-Focused Index of Professional Nursing Governance, updates and confirms the validity and reliability of the IPNG, correlating scores with measures of satisfaction obtained from National Database of Nursing Quality Indicators (NDNQ), job enjoyment, and the desire to recommend the hospital as a place of enjoyment.
 The original psychometric properties from the development of the 1994 IPNG instrument are reported in Dr Hess’s 1998 article, Measuring Nursing Governance.